SamsungLabs/DualGraph/README.md

 - **DualGraph_scraping**: Code used to scrape the SpecsQA dataset - https://github.com/SamsungLabs/DualGraph_scraping
 - **DualGraph_dataset**: Raw scraped data for SpecsQA dataset - https://github.com/SamsungLabs/DualGraph_dataset

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](./LICENSE.md) for details.

+> **Note:** Portions of the code in this directory are adapted from [Nano Graph RAG](https://github.com/gusye1234/nano-graphrag).
+Their original license is included and can be found in [LICENSE_nano-graphrag](./LICENSE_nano-graphrag).

+ © 2026 Samsung Labs.
+All rights reserved.